 According to the Capgemini’s report on automotive smart factories in the digital industrial revolution, companies tend to go through three stages before they can optimize the manufacturing process (details on page 21):

 Before any factory can become smart factory its managers have to think about what automation really means.
-Automation software for automotive industry is not a new concept.
+Automation software for the automotive industry is not a new concept.
 The true challenge is that software has to stay on top of any given tasks.
 That means it hast to be developed with possible updates and new features in mind.
 In that context, automation software is like automotive software intended to be implemented inside the car – it can’t end with start of production (SOP).
 Meaning the old model assumed (on paper and in reality), that the software product development ends with the start of car’s production cycle.
 The new model turns this philosophy upside down – now development starts with the actual start of car’s production.

 The interesting example is Tesla, which embraced the model from the get-go.
 Tesla does over-the-air (OTA) updates, which sometimes creates chaos.
 Like with model Tesla S, that had shipped with cameras and sensors but without the software to run them, because it simply wasn’t complete.

-According to previously cited Capgemini’s report, by 2022 automotive manufacturers expect that 24% of their plants will be smart factories and 49% of auto makers have already invested more than $250 million in smart factories.
-It is time for software to take over in factories and humans to oversee the production cycles.
-Automation software can be a deciding factor between a big production order and new customer, and giant industry cutbacks.
+According to previously cited Capgemini’s report, by 2022 automotive manufacturers expect that 24% of their plants will be smart factories and 49% of automakers have already invested more than $250 million in smart factories.
+It is time for the software to take over in factories and humans to oversee the production cycles.
+Automation software can be a deciding factor between big production order and new customer, and giant industry cutbacks.
 Are you ready to make a profit by investing in tools of tomorrow?